 Author has written 3 stories for Naruto, Harry Potter, and Assassin's Creed.

 Hello fellow fanfiction readers and writers and welcome to my profile!
-In case any of you are wondering (which I genuinely doubt, but who cares), I myself have been perusing this magnificent website for close to a decade now, and have been writing my own stories for nearly as long (go figure).
+In case any of you are wondering (which I genuinely doubt, but who cares), I myself have been perusing this magnificent website for more than a decade now, and have been writing my own stories for nearly as long (go figure).
 I hope you enjoy my additions to the Fanfiction Literary World.

 From this year onward, I will attempt to post a new chapter for one of my stories each month, assuming nothing absolutely unavoidable or life-changing occurs.
 Keep in mind, this does not mean an update will occur exactly one month from the most recent post, or that a specific story will be updated consistently, or that there will be a pattern of what stories will be updated.
 I am just giving you all, the readers of Fanfiction, an assurance of when you can expect an update for one of my stories within a certain time range.
 Hopefully, this will appeal to those of you who have been consistently messaging me...
 Seriously people, I appreciate the interest, but messaging me five times demanding for an update isn't going to do me any good.
 If anything, I'm more likely to hold back and update later just to screw with you.